-This post about how to book an epic Disneyland photography session contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about how to book an epic Disneyland photography session was written by family travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-Planning a trip to Disneyland and want to make sure you capture the most magical photos of your family while you’re there?
+If you’re planning a trip to Disneyland Park or Disneyland Resort, you might want to make sure you capture your moment and the most magical photos of your family while you’re there.

 We booked a photographer who has been photographing families at Disneyland for years, and he knew all the best spots for photos.